nearlio/4390Protocol/README.md

 Clients send the message (ID=1,body=username) to join the server, which will ignore their messages otherwise.

 Clients wait until they receive that message back as confirmation they are connected before sending more messages.
-[NOTE: NO THEY DONT!!!
-BUT THEY SHOULD]

 Clients send keepalives (ID=4,body=empty) to keep the TCP connection alive.